 Find out about children's book events taking place this October.

-27 October: How lovely - the UK celebrates National Tell-A-Story Day today.
-Who will you choose to share your tales with?
+27 October: It's National Tell-A-Story Day – which story will you choose to tell?

 Also in October: Look out for the Durham Book Festival, the Croydon Literary Festival, the Cuckfield Book Festival and the Big Draw Festival.